Birth Control Pills: I Wish My Doctor Had Told Me About The Dangers!

 Our beneficial bacteria have many functions in the body and when they are in very low count, the harmful pathogens (viruses, parasites, yeasts) take over and significantly lower your immunity, making you susceptible to many diseases, and to parasites and yeasts overgrowth.

 When your immunity is low, your body is no longer able to fight any sickness, nor ward off common colds and flus.

 When harmful pathogens outnumber the beneficial bacteria, viruses stay in your body, parasites and yeasts multiply until they completely take over.
 This is the perfect environment for infections to take place, as well as chronic diseases and cancer.

-Learn how to clean up your body of Candidiasis.
+Learn how to clean up your body of Candidiasis and totally eliminate parasites.
 It will be a long process but one that will be necessary after being on the pill for some time.